tnair3/NEA-A-Level-2024-25/README.md

 To run, download as ZIP File then extract

-Open file pacman.py and run (subject to change)
+Open file menu.py and run